veyon/docs/admin/cli.rst

     ``veyon-cli config get Network/PrimaryServicePort``

 ``set``
-    With this command a single configuration key can be written.
+    This command can be used to write a single configuration key.
 The name of the key and the desired value must be passed as additional arguments:

     ``veyon-cli config set Network/PrimaryServicePort 12345``